The exotic fruits of Southeast Asia are quite possibly going to be the biggest thing I miss about this part of the globe.

 Crazy in the Coconut

 Not all coconuts are created equal.
 Jonas was on a little mission to find where the world’s most delicious coconuts are hiding in Southeast Asia.
-This little mission really opened our eyes to the many different coconut types and flavours.
+This mission opened our eyes to the many different coconut types and flavours.
 From our completely subjective opinion, Bali has the biggest and most sour coconuts while Vietnam has very delicious small but perfectly ripe and fruity coconuts.

 Longan or Dragon’s eyes (AKA Fruitato)